-Working collaboratively, the SFPUC, San Francisco Fire Department, and Public Works are completing studies and analysis, and implementing capital projects, to improve and expand the EFWS.
+Working collaboratively, the San Francisco Public Utilities Commission (SFPUC), San Francisco Fire Department (SFFD), and the San Francisco Public Works (SFPW) are completing studies and analysis, and implementing capital projects, to improve and expand the EFWS.
 For upcoming EFWS capital investments, the three agencies are placing an emphasis in areas of the City where there is limited access to the EFWS.
 One potential conceptual project includes over 13 miles of seismically resilient pipeline, connected to two new pump stations, to provide high-pressure fire suppression to western neighborhoods.